edgedb/easy-edgedb/chapter8/index.md

 }
 ```

-But it could do something similar like this:
+But it could do something similar with a `multi` property:

 ```sdl
 type Castle extending Place {